 When you want to feel part of society, it’s a good idea to spend time with younger generations.
 It keeps you young at heart and updated about what’s trending.
 And becoming a coach or a mentor is a way to connect and socialize with people of younger ages.

 You can consider becoming a sports coach of a local sports team or your grandchildren’s sports team.
 You can become a mentor or advisor for colleagues within the same job field and share your knowledge and expertise while earning a few extra bucks.
 Or you can play a more active mentoring role within your community and help out younger generations with your wisdom and life experience.

 9) Attend Local Social Events

 Another way to find a retired friend is to attend local social events.
-This can be a neighborhood BBQ, a music/ art or food festival, weekly farmers market, game of local sports team.
+This can be a neighborhood BBQ, a music/ art or food festival, a weekly farmers market, a game of a local sports team.
 And then spot people or a person from the same age and see if you can have a conversation.
 Attending is one thing but walking up to a total stranger to have a conversation is what people fear most.
-But hey that is what you gotta do when you want to make friends.
+But hey, that is what you gotta do when you want to make friends.